MDAnalysis/MDAnalysis.github.io/about.md

 source code repository.
 New MDAnalysis Core Developers are elected with a simple majority of current MDAnalysis Core Developers.

-All decisions by the MDAnalysis Core Developers are made by simple majority.
+All decisions are made by simple majority of the MDAnalysis Core Developers.

 A rotating subset of three MDAnalysis Core Developers is tasked to respond to and to investigate [Code of Conduct]({{site.baseurl}}/pages/conduct/) violations.